 Tricuspid stenosis is much rarer, compared to mitral stenosis.
 Rheumatic tricuspid stenosis is almost invariably associated with mitral stenosis.
 Carcinoid heart disease is another important cause of tricuspid stenosis.
 Tricuspid stenosis can also occur as a part of Ebstein’s anomaly of the tricuspid valve.

-ECG shows right atrial overload in the form of peaked P waves in lead II and a tall initial peak in V1.
+ECG in tricuspid stenosis shows right atrial overload in the form of peaked P waves in lead II and a tall initial peak in V1.
 X-ray chest may show the right atrial enlargement as a rightward shift of the right heart border or an increase in the vertical height of the right heart border.
-Tricuspid stenosis produces a mid diastolic murmur in the tricuspid area which inreases with inspiration, like all right sided murmurs.
+Tricuspid stenosis produces a mid diastolic murmur in the tricuspid area which increases with inspiration, like all right sided murmurs.
 Severe tricuspid stenosis produces presystolic hepatic pulsations due to vigorous atrial contraction against a stenotic tricuspid valve.
+Tricuspid stenosis can be treated by balloon tricuspid valvotomy with good results.